-- Portfolio of evidence (the portfolio supports the technical interview and must be submitted to EUIAS 2 weeks before the technical interview; see section 5.3 and section 6 for detailed guidance)
+- Portfolio of evidence

 - mid and end-of-year performance reviews

 - feedback to show how they have met the apprenticeship standard during the on-programme:

 - achieved Level 2 English

 - achieved Level 2 maths

 Apprentices should be advised by employers and providers to gather this evidence throughout their on-programme training, copies or scans of certificates WILL be required by EUIAS before the apprentice can start EPA.
 Typically, these will be functional skills qualifications at Level 2 or GCSEs at grade C or above, or grade 4 and above.